 My correspondent had presumed too much.
 I had never heard of Mrs. Hollis up to that time.
-Her name was first announced to me by my correspondent, and if she had been an embassadress from Kamtchatka she could not have been to me a more utter stranger.
+Her name was now first announced to me, and if she had been an embassadress from Kamschatka she could not have been a more utter stranger.